 Before your treatment you will receive and ice pack to help numb the area.
 During your treatment we use a Cryo Zimmer, which is essentially an air conditioner that cools your skin during the laser treatment.

 How many treatments does it take?

 Removing a tattoo is a process that requires a series of treatments scheduled 8 to 12 weeks apart depending on the persons ability to heal.
 The age, location and quality of the tattoo and colours used combined with your bodies ability to dispose of the ink will determine the total number of treatments needed.
 For complete tattoo removal a minimum of 10 is recommended, for tattoos that will be covered up a minimum of 5 is recommended.
 Homemade tattoos can be removed in as little as 4 treatments.

 Will my tattoo be completely removed?

 In most cases tattoos are completely removed.
 The depth, density and colours are the biggest determining factors in full removal.
-Each treatment fragments an additional layer of ink.
-As you progress into your treatments more and more ink will be digested.
+Each treatment breaks down an additional layer of ink.
+As you progress into your treatments, more and more ink will be digested by your immune system.

 Will I have a scar?

 In order to remove a tattoo without scarring a Q-switched laser must be used.
 Q-switched means that the laser is pulsed so quickly that it dissolves the ink without destroying the live tissue in the process.
 Redness, swelling, blistering and scabbing may occur following the treatment but with proper aftercare it will heal and not cause scarring.